Psykotikism/Mutant_Tanks/INFORMATION.md

 			"Tank Name"				"Tank #1"

 			// Restrict the Mutant Tank to this game.
-			// Note: This setting overrides the same setting under the "Plugin Settings/General" section.
+			// Note: Do not change this setting if you are unsure of how it works.
 			// --
 			// 0: OFF
 			// 1: Left 4 Dead 1 only.